yarko/scrapedoc/source/tutorials/intro.rst

 Should you decide to save the output, it will be saved in a file ``outline.csv``.
 So far, this table has one column - one variable.

-|S| starts by providing a simplified interface to the libxml2 library,
+One thing |s| does is provide a simplified interface to the libxml2 library, so that most of the information you will find about ``xpath`` selectors and ``cssselectors`` will work as you expect.
-so that most of the information you will find about ``xpath`` selectors and ``cssselectors`` will work as you expect in |s|.
+|S| also combines, extends and adds to these tools
-Additionally, scrape combines and extends these tools for interactive use.
+for interactive use.
 For example, ``find_by_text`` will search nodes selected by an xpath expression for a string.

-You may want to
+You might like to
-open http://www.w3schools.com/xpath/xpath_syntax.asp in another browser window for reference.
+open http://www.w3schools.com/xpath/xpath_syntax.asp in another browser window for reference during this tutorial.

 Let's find the subheadings on our target page to see if this will satisfy our needs for a page outline::